 Still… antioxidants aren’t exactly rare.
 They’re found in most plant-based foods, particularly the natural ones that haven’t been processed.
 Natural foods also contain a wider variety of antioxidants than anything heavily processed.
 That’s important, as the health effects of antioxidants vary depending on the type that you choose.

-With so many sources of antioxidants, you shouldn’t ever need more from your drinking water drinking water.
+With so many sources of antioxidants, you shouldn’t ever need more from your drinking water.

 Is Smart Water Worth The Price?